ftisiot/ftisiot-website/content/posts/tech-scalability.md

 ![Horizontal scalability](/images/2023/horizontal-scalability.png)

-Horizontal scalability on the other side, allows you to "add more nodes to a cluster".
+Horizontal scalability goes on the opposite direction, instead of having a bigger machine, we spread the workload across several smaller machines.
 It's usually available in distributed systems where the workload is shared across nodes.
-Apache Kafka is a perfect example: its distributed nature allows yoi to plug in and out nodes from the cluster and have an automatic rebalancing of the data and responsibilities across nodes.
+Apache Kafka is a perfect example: its distributed nature allows you to plug in and out nodes from the cluster and have an automatic rebalancing of the data and responsibilities across nodes.

 **Pro:**